 The pressure to grow a company increases as it gets bigger and getting more minds working on it is definitely an advantage.
-Creating a Board of Advisors does not only give sound advice on matters regarding the business, but it also helps achieve feedback from end-users of the company’s products and services and introduces the company to possible end-users and clients.
+Creating a Board of Advisors helps achieve feedback from end-users of the company’s products and services and introduces the company to possible end-users and clients.

 #2 A good backup system

-Creating a Board of Advisors that includes names that are popular in their respective industries where they hold a specific role can be beneficial.
-It attracts the attention of the investor and creates a feeling of confidence and security that such a known individual will actually put its trust in the said company.
+Creating a Board of Advisors that includes names that are popular in their respective industries can be beneficial.
+It attracts the attention of investors and creates a feeling of confidence because such a known individual puts their trust in the company.